datreant/datreant/docs/api_filesystem.rst

 View
 ----
-The class :class:`datreant.core.View` is an ordered set of Trees and Leaves.
+The class :class:`datreant.View` is an ordered set of Trees and Leaves.
 It allows for convenient operations on its members as a collective, as well as providing mechanisms for filtering and subselection.

-.. autoclass:: datreant.core.View
+.. autoclass:: datreant.View
     :members:
     :inherited-members: